 Dashboard and Switches

-The speedometer on USA and Canadian cars was calibrated in miles-per-hour (MPH) instead of km/h.
+The speedometer on US and Canadian SM's was calibrated in miles-per-hour (MPH) instead of km/h.
 Also, the stopping distance was calibrated in feet.

 Speedometer used in USA/Canada - calibrated in MPH and feet

 We will not go into a detailed review of the radios used on USA and Canadian SM's here since the Citroenvie website has an excellent article on SM radios: